 Center time is not the time to introduce new skills.
 It’s not the time for students to work on something you taught once.
 Center time should be used for practice and review.
 You don’t want to make the work too hard that students get frustrated or can’t complete the work and then become off task.

 It’s also important that you differentiate the activities.
 While a doctor wouldn’t give all of his patients the exact same prescription, we shouldn’t be having all of our students do the exact same activity in a center.
+In my center kits, I do provide differentiation whenever possible – for this exact reason.
+You may have some students ready for numbers to 20, while others are still working on numbers within 10.

 7. Provide “I Can” Visual Directions: